VikParuchuri/vikparuchuri.com/source/_posts/2013-07-18-analyzing-audio-to-figure-out-which-simpsons-character-is-speaking.markdown

 Trying to identify who is speaking only by looking at the text is a bit like trying to walk in a straight line with your eyes closed.
 There is a lot of information that you end up missing.

-Imagine trying to figure out which one of your friends said `hey, how's it going?`.
+What if I told you that one of your friends asked me `hey, how's it going?`, and I asked you to figure out which friend.
 Even if you know someone for years and years, it won't help you figure it out.

-Enter our friend, sound.
+Enter the amazing sound wave.
 If I played you a sound clip of your friend saying the same phrase, you would almost instantly know who said it.
 Audio has a lot of information in this context that text cannot convey, and if we want to accurately identify our Simpsons characters, we need to use it.

 As we progress, keep in mind that the code for this is available [here](https://github.com/VikParuchuri/simpsons-scripts), but this is the non-technical explanation.
 I will make a full technical post once I evaluate the various methods.